 Chapter five presents the settlement reporting activities.
 It describes the reporting responsibilities and time schedules for each of the market entity connections.
 Moreover, it describes the management of bilateral trade corrections and metering grid area exchange corrections.

 The settlement data shall be reported to eSett via market messages or via Online Service.
-The reported data is further aggregated by eSett in order to establish the consumption and production imbalances.
+The reported data is further aggregated by eSett in order to establish the imbalance.
 Gate closure times differ depending on the data that is being reported.
 If one or more settlement data exceed the gate closure time then the whole message will be rejected.

 The metered data (production per PU, merged production data per RE and MGA, aggregated metered consumption data per RE and MGA, and MGA exchange data) shall be reported by the DSOs.
 The BRPs are responsible for reporting bilateral trades to eSett.
 They shall in addition report plans per RO and bids for up and down regulation to the TSOs.
 BRPs are also obliged to keep their plans updated, i.e. report updated values.
-Nominated Electricity Market Operator (NEMO) is responsible for reporting Day-ahead and Intraday trade results to the TSO and eSett.
-TSOs also report binding production plans, reserves and prices to eSett.

-eSett performs validations on received data and publishes it in the Online Service.
+Nominated Electricity eSett performs validations on received data and publishes it in the Online Service.
 The settlement calculations and the weekly invoicing are then performed in the imbalance settlement IT system.